kaapana/kaapana/README.md

 For more information, please also take a look at our recent publication of the Kaapana-based Joint Imaging Platform in JCO Clinical Cancer Informatics (LINK WILL COME SOONISH).

+## Documentation

-Please take a look at our [documentation](https://kaapana.readthedocs.io/en/latest/) for further information about Kaapana and how to use it!
+Check out our [documentation](https://kaapana.readthedocs.io/en/latest/) for further information about Kaapana and how to use it!

 ## Licence